YoussefSGhatas/ip-project-grader/README.md

 ## What will you deliver?

 You will submit one zip file directly including one directory named [team-form] as explained above.
+Other directories and files shouldn't be submitted!

 ## Dependencies: